UM-LPM/EARS/README.md

     public static void main(String[] args) {

-        Util.rnd.setSeed(System.currentTimeMillis()); // set a new seed for the random generator for each run
+        //RNG.setSeed(100); // set a specific seed for the random generator

         DoubleProblem problem = new Sphere(5); // problem Sphere with five dimensions